etclark3/zillow_project/README.md

 # Zillow SFH Price Prediction Project

 # About

-# Overview:
+- Using Linear Regession Models on Zillow data, attempt to accurately predict Single Family Home (SFH) prices for homes sold in 2017

-- Using Linear Regession Models, accurately predict SFH prices
+# Summary:
--
+- Seven features (bathrooms, bedrooms, bldg_quality, f_sqft, fips, lot_size, zip) derived from the Zillow data with originally 62 feature columns were the most accurate to predict the Tax Value (tax_value) of a SFH.

 # Goals:
 -----------